fatiyildiz/AWS---Cloud-Infrastructure/README.md

 - Configure connection to the `MySQL` database.

-- Demonstrate bash scripting skills using the `user data` section within launch template to install and set up the Blog web application on EC2 Instance.
+- Demonstrate bash scripting skills using the `user data` section within the launch template to install and set up the Blog web application on EC2 Instance.

 - Create a Lambda function using S3, Lambda and DynamoDB table.